taranjeet/taranjeet.github.io/_posts/2017-12-31-elasticsearch-autocomplete.md

 ## Conclusion

 Various approaches can be used to implement autocomplete functionality in ElasticSearch.
 Completion Suggester covers most of the cases which are required in implementing a fully functional and fast autocomplete.

-If you are interested in more such blogs about Elasticsearch, join **Elasticsearch Whatsapp Group** by following this [link](https://chat.whatsapp.com/BBN3bFkXMjN27AIQ918npK)